NUS-ALSET/achievements/README.md

 ### `npm build`

-Builds the app for production to the `build` folder.<br>
+Builds the app for production to the `build` folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.

 ### `firebase deploy`

-Deploys the app and security rules to firebase. <br>
+Deploys the app and security rules to firebase.
+Specify your project id with `--project` flag

 ### `npm test`